xmppo/Jabber-Net/docs/content/index.md

 -   Reused - don't reinvent the wheel until there is a *proven* reason to do so (e.g. hard performance data pointing to a hot spot).
     Prefer less lines of code.
--   Enabled - allow client and server module developers to hook functionality in the their IDE.
+-   Enabled - allow client and server module developers to hook functionality in their IDE.
 -   Thread-safe - this thing is going to be maximum-async, so watch for correct locking.
 -   Compatible - maintain **all** of the client-to-CCM protocol, and